Mihrimah Sultan Mosque – Edirnekapi – Istanbul

 Mihrimah Sultan Mosque

-He completed the mosque in Edirnekapi around 1570.
-The same as other imperial mosques, this one was also a complex that included a madrasa, a hammam, a mausoleum and a row of shops under the mosque with an aim to finance its running and maintenance.
-But these shops no longer exist.
+He completed her second mosque in Edirnekapi around 1570.
+Like other imperial mosques, it was originally part of a larger complex that included a madrasa, a hammam, a mausoleum and a row of shops beneath the mosque designed to fund its upkeep.
+Today, those shops no longer exist.

 Edirnekapi Camii